awbla/awbla-student-workflow/content/2-photography.md

 ### Taking the shot

 #### Make sure you:
 1. Use the lint roller or canned air to clean any dust off the background felt, this may need to be done more than once a session.
 1. *Wear gloves* when using the white background.
 1. Use kneeded eraser to hold artifact for the photo if needed.
 1. Turn off **LV** mode often.
 It drains the battery and slows the photo taking process.

+#### Taking photos
 - Each drawer will have a printed list of all artifacts to keep track of your progress.
 - Always photograph the side of the artifact with the catalog number FIRST.
-- If it is not visible, use small “whiteboard” to write cat # in on first image, remove and photograph artifact.
+- If it is not visible, write "cat #" on the small “whiteboard” and include on first image, then remove and photograph artifact.
 - Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
-    - If another view is needed to understand the artifact, please photograph.
-Refer to naming convensions below.
+    - If another view is needed to understand the artifact, please photograph this view and **refer to naming convensions below**.
 - If you do not know how the artifact should be placed, see OBJECT on printed Drawer list or ask Allison or Leah.

 - Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.